-Fund where an individual has contributed social insurance for more than 20 years and when they reach 60 years of age for men, or 55 years of age for women.
+Fund where an individual has contributed social insurance for more than 20 years and when they reach 60 years of age for men, or 55 years of age for women. problems or the advent of technology rendering the employee's job obsolete.
+Termination must be made in writing.

 A deduction of up to VND1 million per month is permitted for contributions to supplementary pension schemes.
 Though still in its infancy, it is expected that a greater number of providers will offer supplementary schemes.
 With these schemes, the employees will have a better support in and the means to save for retirement diversify the sources of their pensions and will provide employers with a means to retain key employees.
+In some cases, the employer is required to discuss the termination and reach an agreement with the executive committee of the trade union.
+Where the employer or employee is terminating a contract, advance notice must be given.
+This is calculated considering the period for which the worker has been employed.
+Advance Notice Required